 Business format franchising is the most common form of franchising.
 Widely recognised examples include Pizza Hut, Subway and KFC.
 Basically, the franchisor licenses established (and usually trademarked) products and services to the franchisee.

 Buying a franchise means you needn't think of an original business idea or start completely from scratch.
 Instead you benefit from the reputation, experience and expertise of an established business franchise.

 For financial and reputation reasons, franchisors want their franchisees to succeed, which is why they provide support through training, product development, marketing, advertising and management services.

 Franchisees usually enjoy exclusive rights within their territory.
 Some banks can also be more willing to lend to those seeking to buy into a reputable franchise.

 The franchisee owns and operates the business, and so largely retains control over day-to-day management.
 However, the franchisor usually controls such things as marketing and sale of products and services – including key decisions about range and price.
-The franchisee cannot introduce new lines or sales when they like.
+The franchisee cannot introduce new lines or hold sales when they like.

-If you’re highly ambitious and like to retain full control, a franchise might not be the best option for you.
-However, the franchisee’s role doesn’t have to be passive or devoid of challenge or satisfaction.
+If you're highly ambitious and prefer to retain full control, a franchise might not be the best option for you.
+However, the franchisee's role doesn't have to be passive or devoid of challenge or satisfaction.
 You still need to bring energy, commitment, passion and pride to the business.
-Although the workload might be just as challenging as starting a business from scratch, many franchises don’t offer the prospect of earning a vast fortune, rather a steady return on investment.
+Although the workload might be just as challenging as starting a business from scratch, many franchises don't offer the prospect of earning a vast fortune, rather a good return on investment.

 And although franchises can fail just as any other small business, if you're not comfortable with risk, buying a franchise could provide more acceptable odds of success.